PokemonGoMap/RocketMap/docs/extras/faq.md

 No, my advice is delete it all and start again, this time don't edit files unless you know what you are doing.

+## “It’s acting like the location flag is missing.”

+-l, never forget.

 ## I'm getting this error...

 ```